gsalaman/pi_pan_tilt_stepper/README.md

 | pts1/release | none | stops any motion and releases stepper coils |

 ## Pi stepper driver
-"pan-tilt" object type contains:
+"StepperMotion" object type contains:
+* a pointer to the stepper driver from the adafruit "MotorKit" object
+* a flag telling whether we are moving or not.
+* Which direction are we going (stepper.FORWARD or stepper.BACKWARD)
 * step size
 * step delay
-* stepper motion sub-objects...one pan, one tilt.

-The stepper motion sub-object keeps track of:
-* what is our current motion state (fwd, back, stopped)
-* If we're going either fwd or back:
+* if we're moving:
   * how many steps do we need to take?
   * how many steps have we already taken?
   * when do we need to take our next step?

-MQTT callback sets all of these...one global for "pan-tilt".
+MQTT callback sets all of these...one global for pan, one for tilt.

 Object has a driver function:
 * what time is it now?
-* if the pan stepper has more to go, is it time for a pan step?
+* if the stepper has more to go, is it time for a pan step?
 If so, do it.
-* if the tilt stepper has more to go, is it time for a tilt step.
-If so, do it.

-"Main" initializes MQTT, creates our pan-tilt object, then does a try/except loop calling the driver function.  ctl-c exits.
+"Main" initializes MQTT, creates our pan and tilt objects, then does a try/except loop calling the driver function.  ctl-c exits.

 ## TK interface
 coming later...will start testing with mqtt_sniffer